-Then, we will multiply the “Average Revenue Per Store” by the “TeaCo Store Count”, which is being driven by our assumption on the number of new stores opened each year.
+Then, we will multiply the “Average Revenue Per Store” by the “TeaCo Store Count”, which is driven by our assumption of the number of new stores opened each year.
 Doing so will give the total revenue of TeaCo for each year.

 To finish up the forecast, we created three case functionalities for the Gross Margin %, SG&A % of Revenue, and R&D % of Revenue, and integrated them into our forecast.

-For most LBO Model Tests, this is perfectly fine to do and you will actually not have enough details to do a full expense build usually.
-At the most, you might do some type of simple forecast based on employee count and then back into the annual salaries if the figures are provided, or do what we just did above for individual segments.
+For most LBO model tests, this is perfectly fine to do, and you will actually not have enough details to do a full expense build usually.
+Given the time constraint, at most you might need to create some type of simple forecast based on employee count and then back into the annual salaries if the figures are provided, or do what we just did above for individual segments.

 Lastly, we tracked our add-on acquisition and the implied purchase price in the schedule below: